Marat Bisengaliev: Career

-1989 – Bisengaliev created a chamber orchestra "Altyn-Alma" in Alma-Ata.
-In the same year he was invited touring England.
-At one of the concerts, Marat performed a violin concert by Jean Sibelius and shocked listeners with his emotional emancipation and depth of interpretation.
-David Danton, a producer of the record company "Naxos", on the same day offered the violinist a contract for recording his concert repertoire.
-In the following years (1992–2008) Bisengaliev recorded fourteen compact discs with the largest Western record companies, such as "Naxos", "Marco Polo", "Sony", "EMR – Classic", "Black Boxing".
+In 1989, Bisengaliev created a chamber orchestra "Altyn-Alma" in Alma-Ata.
+That same year, he was invited to tour England.
+At one of the concerts, Marat performed the violin concerto by Jean Sibelius and received acclaim for his emotional emancipation and depth of interpretation.
+David Danton, a producer of the record company Naxos, offered Bisengaliev a contract that day for recording his concert repertoire.
+In the following years (1992–2008), Bisengaliev recorded fourteen compact discs with the Western record companies such as Naxos, Marco Polo, Sony, EMR – Classic, and Black Boxing.

-He was a prize winner at the Leipzig International Bach Competition in 1988, and in 1991 won first prize at the International Nicanor Zabaleta Competition in Spain, also receiving the special virtuoso prize for the most outstanding performance of the competition.
+Bisengaliev was a prize winner at the Leipzig International Bach Competition in 1988, and in 1991 won first prize at the International Nicanor Zabaleta Competition in Spain, also receiving the special virtuoso prize for the most outstanding performance of the competition.